The Best Receivers for Turntables

 What is a receiver for a turntable?

-A receiver for a turntable is an audio component that amplifies the sound and allows for the connection of various audio sources, including turntables, to speakers.
+A receiver for a turntable is an audio component that amplifies the sound from the turntable and routes it to speakers.

-Do I need a special receiver for my turntable?
+Do I need a receiver for my turntable?

-Can I connect a turntable to a standard audio receiver?
+Can I connect wireless speakers to a turntable receiver?

 What features should I look for in a turntable receiver?